ballerina-platform/ballerina-distribution/examples/nats-client-secure-connection/nats_client_secure_connection.md

 # NATS client - SSL/TLS

-The NATS server uses TLS to encrypt the communication between the client and the server.
-TLS can be used to encrypt traffic between the client/server and check the server’s identity.
-In this example, the underlying connection of the client is secured with TLS/SSL.
-A secured NATS client is created by passing the URL of the NATS broker and providing the TLS/SSL details using the `nats:SecureSocket` record.
-Use it to connect to a NATS server, which has SSL/TLS enabled.
+The `nats:Client` can be configured to communicate through HTTPS by providing a certificate file.
+The certificate can be provided through the `secureSocket` field of the connection configuration.
+Use this to secure the communication between the client and the server.

 ::: code nats_client_secure_connection.bal :::